thacks42/fast-customizable-log2/README.md

 It appears that gcc does not properly optimize the code, which is why I'd recommend using clang if you want to get the best possible performance.

+You can find the generated assembly here: <https://godbolt.org/z/xx35M31fo>

 Using the provided flags, these are the results I get on my hardware:

 ```